-Helical piles would be driven into the ground on which wooden posts would be mounted, the helical piles would not be visible.
+For the fence construction helical piles would be driven into the ground on which wooden posts would be mounted, the helical piles would not be visible.
 The posts should be log.
 The fencing would be high tensile woven wire (or similar material), 7' to 8' tall and have 6" vertical and horizontal spacing.
-The gates for each fenced area would be made of wood and designed to match the current wooden doors on the dog pens.
+The gates for each fenced area would be made of wood and designed to be compatible with the Kennels area..
 Kennels staff have requested mounted outdoor lighting; if installed the lighting would have to meet night sky friendly standards as well as be compatible with the historic district (the Cultural Landscape Report (CLR) for the Headquarters Historic District (Historic District) provide this guidance).